hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ## Overview

-The Business Analytics layer translates curated warehouse data into **explainable business insights**.
+The Business Analytics layer translates curated warehouse data into **explainable, decision-ready business insights**.

-Unlike upstream layers that focus on data correctness and structure, this layer focuses on:
+Unlike upstream layers that focus on data correctness and structure, this layer is explicitly designed to answer:

-- *Why* metrics change
+- *Why* key metrics change
 - *Which* drivers matter most
-- *How* insights can inform decisions
+- *How* insights should inform business decisions

-All analyses are built on top of validated models in the `dw` and `marts` schemas and assume that data quality has already been enforced.
+All analyses are built on validated models in the `dw` and `marts` schemas and assume that data quality, reconciliation, and consistency have already been enforced upstream.

 ---